What to look for in a road bike under £2000?

 Its party trick is the D’Aluisio Smartweld Sprint Technology, which reinforces the welds and thus the stiffness, without adding much a hefty weight penalty.

-The S-Works FACT carbon fork further reduces the weight, and adds a bit of front end comfort – our size 52 came in at 8.28kg.
+The Tarmac SL6 full carbon fork further reduces the weight, and adds a bit of front end comfort – our size 52 came in at 8.28kg.

-At this price point, you get a Shimano 105 groupset, including matching hydraulic disc brakes, whilst the crankset comes from Praxis.
+At this price point, you get a part Shimano 105, with hydraulic disc brakes, part Praxis Zayante (crankset).
 The wheels are DT R470 Disc, shod with 26c Turbo Pro tyres which should be grippy in the bends.

 Other bikes under £2000 we’ve tested